SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-                                                                Next up is the event handler for the accelerometer, this is called each and every time something changes in the position of the windows phone, when it does we update the state variable we added earlier.&nbsp; Place this just above the Private properties section in it is own area of the input class, the same as the Update or public functions:
+                                                                Next up is the event handler for the accelerometer, this is called each and every time something changes in the position of the windows phone, when it does we update the state variable we added earlier.
+Place this just above the Private properties section in it is own area of the input class, the same as the Update or public functions: